quocanh21081992/gemini-assistant-shortcut/README.md

 **Note: Google and Gemini is required.**

 The application may ask to reset the default assistant application every time the device is restarted.
-Implementation process: set the default assistant application back to None and select Google again => Done
+Guide: set the default assistant application back to None and select Google again => Done

 You can install normally then use the Smart Sidebar feature to open apps.